ester-agishtein/SefariaChallenge/README.md

 - Material-UI

 ### How it Works
-The Jewish Liturgey Map displays each text from the Sefaria digital libary on a Google Map React component as Google Map markers.
-The marker is placed where the book was published.
+The Jewish Liturgy Map displays each text from the Sefaria digital library on a Google Map React component as Google Map markers.
+The marker is then placed where the book was published.
 When scrolled over, each marker displays an info-box with data about the book it represents.
 A slider component beneath the map allows the user to change the era the map depicts.
 The map then re-renders with the correct set of books.

 ### How to Run Locally
 - clone the repo
-- change directory into the projects react folder: `cd sefariachallengereact`
+- change directory into the project's react folder: `cd sefariachallengereact`
 - run `npm install`
 - run `npm start`